How to leave Montana residency?

 • Secure a residential address: Find housing in your new state, either by renting or buying a home.
 Many states, such as Florida, offer tax benefits like the homestead exemption, which can help reduce your property taxes.
 Establishing a permanent residence in your new state is important to demonstrate that you’ve officially relocated from Montana.

-SavvyNomad provides residential addresses in Florida, which can be a valuable service for individuals who need an official address while transitioning to a new domicile.
-This is especially useful for digital nomads and expats looking for tax benefits in a state like Florida.
+SavvyNomad provides bona fide residential street addresses in Florida, along with supporting documentation, which can be a valuable service for individuals who need an address for DMV, banking, and other records while transitioning to a new domicile.

 • File a Declaration of Domicile: Some states, such as Florida, allow you to file a Declaration of Domicile, which is a legal document confirming your intent to make that state your permanent home.